five9mike/currency-converter/README.md

 **Datawarehouse**

 Given the static nature of currency exchange rates all this could be stored in a datawarehouse rather than relying on an API.
-This would minimize API requests, speed up processing and allow for caching on a more granualar level.
+This would minimize API requests, speed up processing and allow for caching on a more granular level.

 **Vuejs**